compleatang/site/_posts/2008-09-30-is-this-the-day-the-world-changes.md

 ---

 layout: post
-title: Is This the Day the World Changes?
+title: "Is This the Day the World Changes?"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: politics
 excerpt: "Maybe that is a bit provocative.
 Maybe it is ipso facto.
 I don't know.
 And we'll have to see."

 ---